Preparing students for future success

 Hometown: Golden Valley, Minnesota

-Why is environmental or public interest work important to you?
+I will be working at the Minnesota Center for Environmental Advocacy, conducting research and supporting ongoing litigation.
+Thanks to HELI's funding, I get to spend my summer working at a nonprofit organization doing legal work I care about - and get paid for it.
 The health and safety of our communities, not just in the future but in the present moment as well, depends on us taking action to mitigate the impacts of climate change.
 As someone who loves spending time outdoors in all seasons, whether that be cross-country skiing, camping, biking, or going on walks, it's important for me to work towards creating a more sustainable world.
+One issue MCEA focuses on is environmental justice, which looks at how it is most often marginalized communities who are most exposed to environmental pollution and the chronic health issues this can engender.
+I look forward to learning more about their efforts and how they collaborate with affected communities.

 Veronica Miller, Class of 2026

-Hometown: Crete, NE
+Hometown: Crete, Nebraska

-Where are you working this summer, and what will you be working on?
-Sierra Club - Oakland, CA, intern with Environmental Law Program (ELP).
+I will work at Sierra Club in Oakland, CA, with the Environmental Law Program (ELP).
 The ELP develops and prosecutes the legal strategies for the Sierra Club’s nationwide grassroots campaigns, which focus on promoting smart energy solutions, building safe and healthy communities, and protecting the nation’s wild legacy.
 ELP law student interns work on many aspects of litigation, including undertaking legal research, preparing written memoranda, and conducting factual investigations.
+I worked at a firm last summer but felt encouraged after taking Wildlife & Habitat Conservation Law and Administrative Law with Prof. Roesler to explore a public interest opportunity in environmental law.
+Without HELI's advocacy in promoting positions like these and financial support to make them more accessible, my upcoming summer would look very different.
+I came to law school because I believe lawyers are some of the best people equipped with the skills to solve some of our communities' most pressing challenges.
+Working for the Sierra Club combines many of my interests in law school: public interest.

 Anthony Mundt, Class of 2026